AlternativeFFFF/Alt-F4/_drafts/YYYY-MM-DD-ALT-F4-#X-Title.md

 ---
 author: Names of who wrote this post [optional, recommended]
 editor: Names of who edited this post [optional]
-image: Path to thumbnail for this ALT-F4 post
+image: Path to thumbnail for this ALT-F4 post (URI)
 title: Title of this ALT-F4 post
 discuss:
   forum: Link to forum thread [optional]